MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 In this task, you will on-board a device to Microsoft Defender for Endpoint.

+**Note:** If you completed the labs in the first module of this course you have already performed this task.
+If you’re using the same virtual machine from that lab exercise you don’t need to do this task.

 1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

 2. Go to the Microsoft Defender Security Center at (https://securitycenter.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.